L3-N0X/obsidian-marker/README.md

 To use this plugin, you'll need:

 1. A working Obsidian installation
-2. Access to a Marker API endpoint (self-hosted or paid service)
+2. Access to a Marker API endpoint (self-hosted or paid service or python api)

 ## 🔧 Setup